We serve persons with disabilities referred by Missouri Vocational Rehabilitation.

-Missouri Vocational Rehabilitation (MOVR) is our primary referral source for Employment Services and Supported Employment Services.
+Missouri Vocational Rehabilitation (MOVR) is our primary referral source for all of our primary services listed below.
 MOVR has an established statewide fee for each service.
-Refer to Missouri Vocational Rehabilitation for specifics on fees.
+Refer to Missouri Vocational Rehabilitation for specific information on their fee structure.
 MOVR assumes the cost of these services so there is never any fee for clients with MORE Group.

 Primary Services Provided

 We know you have options for your Community Rehabilitation Provider.
 We believe there are a few questions you should ask yourself when deciding which CRP is right for you:

 The vocational services offered by all of the providers in the state are structured similarly and they’re called by the same name.
 In spite of this, all providers are different, and it’s your job to find the right match for you.
 The major differences you want to look for in providers are: